JAlcocerT/JAlcocerT/content/blog/dev-cool-apis.md

 ### PipeDream

 **Pipedream** is a cloud-based automation and integration platform designed for developers and technical users.

+* https://pipedream.com/pricing - There is a free tier

 It allows you to create workflows that connect APIs, databases, cloud apps, and event sources with minimal infrastructure setup.